UpAssist/megamenu/Documentation/Readme.md

 ## Optional
 This menu is set up using Fusion AFX.
 If you want to override the implementation in your project, you are completely free to do so.

+A handler component (to toggle the menu) is available as well: `UpAsssist.MegaMenu:Component.Molecule.Menu.Handler`.
+You can use this to set up toggling if you want.